Half-Shot/WindowsToLinuxMigrationDB/ApplicationList.md

 For the most part browsers work exactly like the ones found on Windows.
 Chromium is a less-feature rich but more stable verion of chrome which is open source.

+###Wine
+<a id="wine"></a>
+Wine stands for Wine Is Not an Emulator; Simply put, it means that you can fake a windows system to the application which then converts that to something linux can understand.
+But as with all software there is no 100% compatibility and wine at its currrent state (1.7) is better at older apps than newer ones.
+Check the Wine [AppDB](http://appdb.winehq.org/) for more info on this.